department-of-veterans-affairs/vets-design-system-documentation/src/_components/form/memorable-date.md

 ### Choosing between variations

-* The v3 version of this component swaps a month select for a text input which was done after research conducted by the USWDS team.
+* The v3 version of this component uses a select element instead of a text input for the month.
+This was done after research conducted by the USWDS team.
 Teams should note the maturity of this component and proceed with caution.

 {% include component-docs.html component_name=page.web-component %}